Triaugmented triangular prism: Construction

-The triaugmented triangular prism is a composite polyhedron, meaning it can be constructed by attaching equilateral square pyramids to each of the three square faces of a triangular prism, a process called augmentation.
+The triaugmented triangular prism is constructed by attaching equilateral square pyramids to each of the three square faces of a triangular prism, a process called augmentation.
 These pyramids cover each square, replacing it with four equilateral triangles, so that the resulting polyhedron has 14 equilateral triangles as its faces.
 A polyhedron with only equilateral triangles as faces is called a deltahedron.
 There are only eight different convex deltahedra, one of which is the triaugmented triangular prism.
-More generally, the convex polyhedra in which all faces are regular polygons are called the Johnson solids, and every convex deltahedron is a Johnson solid.
+More generally, the convex polyhedra in which all faces are regular polygons are called the Johnson solids, after American mathematician Norman W. Johnson, who listed the 92 such polyhedra (not counting uniform polyhedra).
+Every convex deltahedron is a Johnson solid.
 The triaugmented triangular prism is numbered among the Johnson solids as $J_{51}$.

+The triaugmented triangular prism is a composite polyhedron; that is, it can be sliced by a plane in such a way that the resulting pieces are convex, regular-faced polyhedra.
+Repeating this process until these pieces cannot produce any convex, regular-faced polyhedra results in elementary polyhedra.
+The triaugmented triangular prism can be sliced into three equilateral square pyramids and a uniform triangular prism.
+These pieces are elementary polyhedra.

 One possible system of Cartesian coordinates for the vertices of a triaugmented triangular prism, giving it edge length 2, is: